pearcmd.php的利用

 • Verification Method: Check the include_path in phpinfo().

-We need to create a URL that can trigger the LFI and pass parameters to pearcmd.
+We need to construct a URL that can both trigger LFI and pass parameters to pearcmd.

 Standard Payload Template:

-&Separator: Used to distinguish between LFI parameters and command-line injection parameters (depending on the context).
+&Separator: Differentiates LFI parameters from command-line injection parameters (depending on context).

-%2b (i.e., +)Space substitution: In the $$_SERVER['argv'] variable, + is replaced with a space to separate command-line parameters.
+%2b (i.e., +)Space Replacement: In argv parsing, + is converted to a space, used to separate command-line arguments.

-config-createParameter 1 (Command): Tells PEAR to execute the “create a default configuration file” command.
+config-createParameter 1 (Command): Tells PEAR to execute the “create default configuration file” command.

-/&<?php...?>Parameter 2 (Value): Usually the root path of the configuration file; we inject PHP code here.
-PEAR will write this string directly to the file.
+/&/<?php...?>Parameter 2 (Value): Typically the root path for the configuration file.
+We inject PHP code.
+PEAR will write this string verbatim to the file.

-/tmp/shell.phpParameter 3 (File Path): Specifies the save path for the configuration file (which must be writable).
+/tmp/shell.phpParameter 3 (File Path): Specifies the save path for the configuration file (must be writable).

-What happens inside the server after the request is sent?
+What happens internally on the server after the request is sent?

-URL Parsing: The PHP engine detects register_argc_argv=On and parses the Query String into an array:
+Parse URL: The PHP engine sees register_argc_argv=On and parses the Query String into an array:

 $_SERVER['argv'] = [